United States v. Google Inc.: 2011 FTC administrative order

 In October 2011, the FTC initiated an administrative proceeding against Google, charging that it had violated the FTC Act.
 The FTC asserted that Google, while launching its social networking tool, Google Buzz, had designed business practices which unfairly affected "commerce."
 In the FTC's view, Google violated its privacy promises to its customers since it "misrepresented to users of its Gmail email service that: (1) Google would not use their information for any purpose other than to provide that email service; (2) users would not be automatically enrolled in the Buzz network; and (3) users could control what information would be public on their Buzz profiles."

 In the complaint, the FTC considered that Google launched the social network Google Buzz through its Gmail web-based email product.
 The FTC alleged that the tools to decline or leave the social network were ineffective.
 Even more, in those cases where users declined to be part of the social network, they were nonetheless "enrolled in certain features of the Google Buzz social network.
 For those Gmail users who clicked on "Sweet!," the FTC alleged that they were not adequately informed that the identity of the individuals they emailed most frequently would be made public by default.
 Google also offered a "Turn Off Buzz" option that did not fully remove the user from the social network."

 As stated in the complaint, the FTC concluded that "...the setup process for Gmail users who enrolled in Buzz did not adequately communicate that certain previously private information would be shared publicly by default.
 Further, the controls that would allow the user to change the defaults were confusing and difficult to find" and that "certain personal information of Gmail users was shared without consumers' permission through the Google Buzz social network."

 In late 2011, the FTC and Google agreed to a settlement order, wherein Google was to implement a privacy program intended to efficiently protect consumer data.
 Additionally Google was to subject itself to independent privacy audits for the next 20 years.
-According to the settlement, Google agreed that it will not, among other things, misrepresent in any manner, expressly or by implication, "the extent to which respondent maintains and protects the privacy and confidentiality of any covered information, including but not limited to, misrepresentations related to: (1) the purpose for which it collects and uses covered information, and (2) the extent to which consumers may exercise control over the collection, use, or disclosure of covered information," as well as the extent to which Google participated in any U.S.-EU Safe Harbor.
+According to the settlement, Google agreed that it will not, among other things, misrepresent in any manner, expressly or by implication, "the extent to which respondent maintains and protects the privacy and confidentiality of any covered information, including but not limited to, misrepresentations related to: (1) the purpose for which it collects and uses covered information, and (2) the extent to which consumers may exercise control over the collection, use, or disclosure of covered information," as well as the extent to which Google participated in any EU–US Safe Harbor.

 The consent order was served on Google on October 28, 2011.
 It is known to be the first decision of its kind, requiring a company to implement a comprehensive privacy program.
 The order prevented the company "from future privacy misrepresentations, requires it to implement a comprehensive privacy program, and calls for regular, independent privacy audits for the next twenty years."